smruthi33/infuse-ai-into-telco/README.md

    * Click on the `10/01` icon and select the `Insert to code` option.
 Under that select `Insert Pandas Dataframe` option.

       ![](doc/src/images/add_dataset.png)

+* Go to the last cell in the notebook.
+Replace Schema Name with an existing Schema name.
+* Now re-open the notebook.
+Click on `cell> Run all`.

 ### 3. Setup your notebook for Call Drop Monitoring